Weather takes a toll on families traveling home from Thanksgiving destinations

-MADERA, California (KSEE) — Mother Nature giving holiday travelers no break as rain covered the Central Valley Sunday.
+MADERA, California (KGPE) — Mother Nature giving holiday travelers no break as rain covered the Central Valley Sunday.
 It only added to the headaches, causing a massive traffic backup on a major highway.

 While the latest storm system caused some problems during the rainfall, the issues didn’t end when it stopped in the afternoon.